Back in 2015, Google announced Project Fi, its US-based cell service with a bunch of new features we hadn’t seen before.

-So, Project Fi is great for anyone based in the US, who owns a current model of Nexus phone.
+So, Google Fi is great for anyone based in the US, who owns a current model of Google phone or one of the few other supported handsets.
 What about everyone else, though?
 What if you’re one of the vast majority who live overseas, or are from the US but own a different device?

 Well, that’s the problem.
 As mentioned above, most non-US folks won’t be able to sign up for the service, even if they’re taking a trip there.
 It’s not available for signup anywhere else in the world, which is a great shame.

 For Americans without the right type of phone, there is a glimmer of hope.
-If you can find someone with a Nexus 5x, 6 or 6p who can activate the Fi SIM for you, it will apparently then work in any other GSM phone.
+If you can find someone with a supported device who can activate the Fi SIM for you, it will apparently then work in any other GSM phone.

 Still, for light to moderate data users who live in areas with good T-Mobile service, it might be worth considering if you regularly travel internationally.
 It’ll likely work out cheaper than T-Mobile’s own Simple plan, which is the only other way to get affordable global roaming for US customers.
 Whether it’s worth the effort and lack of support, though, is up to you.

-As you can probably tell, I was very impressed with Project Fi, and was genuinely sad to cancel it after leaving the US.
-It worked better than expected, and although the Wi-fi calling still needs tweaking, it’s not an essential part of the service.
+As you can probably tell, I was very impressed with Google Fi, and was genuinely sad to cancel it after leaving the US.
+It worked better than expected, and although the Wi-Fi calling still needs tweaking, it’s not an essential part of the service.

 Data speeds were fast within the US.
 Prices were lower than the competition for my light/moderate use, even before any credits for unused data kicked in.
 The app and website were some of the best I’ve used from any cell company, and cheap, simple international roaming was the icing on the cake.